orstavik/JoiComponents/book/chapter7_style/Mixin5_EnterViewMixin.md

 ## EnterViewMixin

+todo This should be moved into a layoutCallback!!

 `enterViewCallback()` triggers the first time the element comes into view.
 `EnterViewMixin` uses InterSectionObserver.
 No fallback using requestAnimationFrame implemented.